mirror/dd-wrt/src/router/frr/doc/user/static.rst

    Alternatively, the gateway can be specified as ``Null0`` or ``blackhole`` to create a blackhole route that drops all traffic.
 It can also be specified as ``reject`` to create an unreachable route that rejects traffic with ICMP "Destination Unreachable" messages.

+   TAG is an optional 32-bit unsigned integer (1–4294967295) that marks the route entry in the RIB.
+See :ref:`static-route-tag` for details and limitations.

+   DISTANCE is an optional administrative distance (1–255; default 1).
+See :ref:`static-route-distance-metric` for details.

+   METRIC is an optional route metric (0–4294967295; default 0).
+See :ref:`static-route-distance-metric` for details.

+   WEIGHT is an optional parameter that specifies the weight attributed to a nexthop when multiple nexthops are configured for the same static route.
+The value must be between 1 and 65535.
+The Linux kernel only supports 8-bit weights for multipath static routes, but Zebra creates and uses nexthop-groups for this, for which the kernel supports 16-bit weights since version 6.12.

    TABLENO is an optional parameter for namespaces that allows you to create the route in a specified table associated with the vrf namespace. ``table`` will